espocrm/documentation/administration/extensions.md

 ## How to install or upgrade an extension via CLI

-In order to install or upgrade any EspoCRM extension you can utlize a CLI command.
+In order to install or upgrade any EspoCRM extension you can utlize the next CLI command:

-Run this command in the teminal:

 ```
 sudo -u <EspoCRM owner> php <path-to-EspoCRM-root-directory>/extension.php <path-to-the-zip-file>